 More Sweet Rhubarb Recipes

-- 1 small beet, peeled and quartered (optional, for colour only)
+- 1 small red beet peeled and quartered (optional, for colour only)

-- Add the rhubarb, beet, lemon juice, and honey to a small saucepan.
+- Add the rhubarb, beet, lemon juice, and honey to a small saucepan.200 grams rhubarb, roughly chopped, 1 small red beet, Juice of a lemon, 2-3 tablespoons honey

 - Cover and heat over high-medium.
 Bring to a low boil, then reduce the heat and simmer for about 10 minutes, stirring occasionally to distribute the colour.